 Closing the meeting, Federico Smanio said: “Serie B will continue to host these training and information meetings.
 They help us to achieve one of our biggest goals, to engage with supporters, understand their needs and involve them in the structure of the club.
 Today we had an honest discussion about the challenges SLOs face in their day-to-day work and their relationship and dialogue with supporters.”

 Under Article 35 of the UEFA Club Licensing and Financial Fair Play Regulations, clubs across Europe are required to appoint a Supporter Liaison Officer (SLO) to ensure proper and constructive discourse between them and their fans.
 The SLO project originated in 2009 as a result of detailed talks between UEFA and SD Europe.
 It was approved by the UEFA Executive Committee in 2010, with SD Europe appointed to manage its implementation across UEFA’s 54 member associations.
-If you would like to learn more, visit the SLO section on the SD Europe website,browse the SD Europe SLO resources,or get directly in touch via .
+If you would like to learn more, visit the SLO section on the SD Europe website,browse the SD Europe SLO resources, follow the official SLO account on twitter or get directly in touch via firstname.lastname@example.org.